chaosparrot/talon_hud/README.md

 The buttons can also be clicked to activate the dwell action immediately.

 You can customize the status bar in multiple ways
-- You can add the current natural languge by uncommenting line 67 from the display.py file
+- You can add the current natural language by uncommenting line 96 from the display.py file
+- You can add the microphone toggle by uncommenting line 100 from the display.py file
 - You can change the functionality of the icons by changing the activate_statusbar_icon action in the widgets/statusbar.py file all the way at the bottom.

 ### 2. Event log